robgaston/osgw/index.md

 - right-click on the connection name and select "Create" > "Database"

-    - give your database a name and hit "Save"
+    - give your database a name (for example, "osgw") and hit "Save"

 ---